-My name is Quatia Osorio, CCHW, CLC affectionately known throughout the community as "Mama Q" or simply, "Q." Here is my story of how I decided to become a community perinatal health worker, starting with my first doula moment:
+My name is Quatia Osorio, CCHW, CLC, CPE is affectionately known throughout the community as "Mama Q" or simply, "Q." Here is my story of how I decided to become a community perinatal health worker, starting with my first doula moment:

 Sometimes we need to know we are not alone, that someone is there to say without words, "I know I have been here before, and I am with you now.
 You will not journey it alone."
 They simple ARE there beside you.
 They are comforting, nourishing, patient with you.
 This is not to say that every birthing Mother is along, but there is large disproportion of Black women birthing alone without support.

 Journ3i is pronounced as "Journey" while the 3 represents the triad of community, friends and family.
 The "I" being heart centered to allow oneself to be honored and valued for their identity.

 That is how I wantd my little sister to feel during her labor and delivery.
 While I was not interested in being a doula during this time, it was three when my sister brought her firstborn son into the world.
 The side by side walking, the encouragement of she CAN do this, moments of laughter, the sharing of emotions, and expression of tears.
 She had a wonderful doula who offered her support, in addition to myself.
 She was not alone.
 She was an educated Black woman giving birth to a Black son, who had been empowered by the knowledge of childbirth education and having a doula by her side made a difference.
 That was the epiphany.

 I was by her side during labor and delivery and would later become a stakeholder in my community to fight disparities against health and social determinants that subjected women of color to being voiceless or impartial during their journey into Motherhood.